Study 2 began in the spring of 2010 as part of the process of developing and

 of control messages.

-My reference synthesizer for Study 2 was the Microsoft GS Wavetable Synth
+My original reference synthesizer for Study 2 was the Microsoft GS Wavetable Synth

-(supplied as part of the Windows Vista Ultimate 64bit operating system), which I
+(supplied as part of the Windows operating systems), which I

 played using either Moritz’ Assistant Performer or Windows Media Player.